 Now, for the food.
 Here’s a look at the menu.
 A quick disclaimer, I’m a fairly tough judge when it comes to Mexican food.
 I absolutely love it and grew up in a place where authentic Mexican food was pretty easy to find.
 I don’t think I’m a Mexican food snob, as I still stop by Taco Bell once in a blue moon, but I do have fairly high standards.
-With all that being said, I enjoyed the food quite a bit.
-I had the carne asada and enchilada platter.
+With all that being said, I enjoy the food at Rancho del Zocalo quite a bit.
+My favorite option is the Carne Asada and Red Chile Enchilada Platter.

 As you can see, the portion here is very large.
 This platter is currently $15.99 and is a good value, relative to most counter-service restaurants.
 The enchiladas were pretty good.
-They were cheese enchiladas and the sauce on top of them was a typical enchilada sauce, which isn’t a bad thing but just nothing special.
-The carne asada was my favorite part of the dish.
-It didn’t have a huge amount of flavor but it was cooked well (not to be confused with very-well done) and juicy.
+They were Red Chile Enchiladas and the sauce on top of them was a typical enchilada sauce, which isn’t a bad thing but nothing special.
+The Carne Asada was my favorite part of the dish.
+Cooked to medium and sprinkled with cheese, the meat was tender and juicy.
 The beans and tortillas with the dish were a nice addition.
-The dish may not have been extremely authentic Mexican but it tasted good and was really enjoyable.
+While this may not have been extremely authentic Mexican food, it tasted good and was really enjoyable.
 It’s also large enough to share, if you want to save a little bit of money.

 Restaurant Rating – 8.5/10